kennyjoseph/sbp_14/README.md

 This repository holds the code used in the following article:

 Joseph, K., Landwehr, P.M. and Carley, K.M. no date.
-Two 1%s don't make a whole: Comparing simultaneous samples from Twitter's Streaming API to *hopefully* appear in SBP '14
+Two 1%s don't make a whole: Comparing simultaneous samples from Twitter's Streaming API. to *hopefully* appear in SBP '14

 Running the experiment